Madray Johnson: 2022

 In February, Johnson competed at the WOGA Classic where she placed first.
 She then competed at the 2022 Winter Cup where she finished fourth on vault, and balance beam, and sixth in the all-around.

 In April, she competed at the 2022 City of Jesolo Trophy alongside Myli Lew, Ella Murphy, Zoey Molomo, Gabby Van Frayen, and Tiana Sumanasekera.
 They won the team event and Johnson won silver in the all-around competition.
 During the event finals she also won an additional two silver medals on uneven bars and balance beam.

+Senior gymnastics career

+2023

+In April she was named to the team to compete at the 2023 Pan American Artistic Gymnastics Championships as the traveling replacement athlete, alongside Tiana Sumanasekera, Zoe Miller, Addison Fatta, Joscelyn Roberson, and Nola Matthews.
+On May 25, it was announced that Miller suffered a concussion during training and entered concussion protocol, as a result Johnson replaced her.
+She made her senior debut at the Pan American Championships and finished seventh on beam with a 12.833 and ninth on bars with a 13.133.

+2024

+In April, Johnson competed at the 2024 Pacific Rim Gymnastics Championships where she won gold in the team event, and silver in the all-around with a score of 52.950.